-Views of service users and relatives have been sought through home visits and phone calls to ensure satisfaction with the care that has been provided by North West Care.
+Views of service users and relatives have been sought through home visits, phone calls and questionnaires to ensure satisfaction with the care that has been provided by North West Care.

 Examples of some of the comments made by service users or their relatives are listed below:

-- "Enjoys the craic."

-- "Lovely girls."
+- "Awful nice team of girls."

-- "XXX gets on well with them."
+- "Always come in with a smile."

+- "They cheer XXX up."